 Today is the day!
 Though it may sound a bit nerdy (guilty as charged).
 I've been wanting to do electric toothbrush reviews for ages, and I'm finally doing one.
-In today's review we're going to do a thorough, no-funny-business, Philips Sonicare DiamondClean Smart Review.
-And YES I will give my personal rating of the brush at the end of this review.
+In today's review we're going to do a thorough, no-funny-business, review of my favorite brush.
+For those who want to skip the review and get a Philips Sonicare DiamondClean Smart for yourself, you can go here.

 The main reason I'm doing this review is to show that living in Japan doesn't mean that you're going to end up with bad dental hygiene and bad teeth (contrary to popular belief).

 Another reason I'm doing this review is because my current Sonicare Flexcare has been broken for about two weeks now.
 Apparently, there's an issue with the thin, metal, vibrating rod extends from the hand piece.
 That vibrating rod is essentially how a Sonicare achieves its high brushing speed.

 Since I'd had the Flexcare brush for while, instead of going through the hassle of sending the toothbrush somewhere for repairs, I'd just buy the new model.

 I've been getting great results from Sonicare electric toothbrushes for more than 15 years now.
 Yes!
 Even here in Japan!

 Whether you're living in the US, or a US expat living abroad, this is an effective way to stay on top of your dental hygiene.

 Yes, this review DOES contain affiliate links.
 When you click the links and make purchases, I do earn a commission.
 However, I do personally own this toothbrush.
 I will NEVER recommend any product on this site that I haven't personally tried myself.
 Also not that these links will be updated to the most current DiamondClean Smart Model.

 It is my personal goal to be 100% honest about what's genuinely good about this electric toothbrush and what genuinely sucks about it.
 No pulling punches, just because it's a review.